School of Pharmacy and Biomedical Sciences

 Since joining UCLan in 2017 as Lecturer in Neuroscience, Vassilis is a member of the Neurodegeneration Research Group within the Neuroscience theme, and has been enjoying fruitful interaction with numerous colleagues at UCLan active in Neuroscience research, using a wide variety of methodologies.
 Vassilis is interested in various aspects of research on Alzheimer’s disease and certain other conditions, with a particular focus on the cellular mechanisms underlying impairment of memory retrieval in pre-pathological experimental models of Alzheimer’s disease.

-Vassilis’ research is funded by a grant from the Royal Society and by start-up funds from the University of Central Lancashire.
+Vassilis’ research is funded by a grant from the Royal Society, a PhD project grant co-funded by the EU and UCLan (University Alliance DTA3 PhD programme) and by start-up funds from the University of Central Lancashire.

 Beglopoulos V, Tulloch J, Roe AD, Daumas S, Ferrington L, Watson R, Fan Z, Hyman BT, Kelly PAT, Bard F, and Morris RGM.
 (2016) Early detection of cryptic memory and glucose uptake deficits in pre-pathological APP mice.
 Nature Communications 7:11761, 1-10.